ilder-as/mock-hydro-power/readme.md

 1. Update the relevant component schemas in `components/`
 2. Update the paths in `openapi.yaml`
-3. Run the type generation to ensure type safety
+3. Run `npm run mock` to validate and test changes
-4. Test the endpoint using the mock server

 ## License